 One of my favorite summertime desserts!
 This incredible mixed berry pie recipe is easy to make and perfect for a special occasion or a simple backyard dinner!
 I make it with my Homemade Pie Crust recipe and fill the inside with blueberries, blackberries and raspberries!
 The berry filling has just the right amount of sweetness and hint of orange flavor from orange zest.
-I love to enjoy this pie a la mode with a scoop of vanilla ice cream on top!
+I love to enjoy this summer berry pie a la mode with a scoop of vanilla ice cream on top!

 The Best Butter Pie Crust